 - Your agreement contains a reasonable geographic scope.

 Typically, court decisions on these rules become more specific when you examine them industry by industry.
 No two situations are quite the same, and that’s what makes the guidance of an attorney so useful.

 In the Face of a Non-Compete Agreement, You Need an Advocate

 When you have concerns about any form of contract, it’s crucial to speak with an experienced attorney.
 Because Texas recognizes many non-compete agreements, it’s important to have someone with the right expertise review it.

 This is especially true when the contract seems quite broad and has the potential to limit your future ability to earn an income.
 With an employment attorney on your side, you have someone to advise you on your options.

 Moreover, you have someone to help you negotiate for more favorable terms.
-Reach out to an experienced employment lawyer for a free consultation today.
+Reach out to an experienced employment lawyer for a consultation today.